-It involves removal of herniated portion of a disk to help you relieve from irritation and inflammation of a nerve.
+It involves the removal of the herniated portion of a disk to help you relieve irritation and inflammation of a nerve.
 It usually involves full or partial removal of the back portion of a vertebra in order to get access to the ruptured disk.

 This surgery involves the removal of the bone that is superimposed on the spinal canal.
 The bone overlying enlarges the spinal canal and the surgery is performed to relieve nerve pressure caused because of spinal stenosis.